What is acrodermatitis chronica atrophicans?

-Acrodermatitis chronica atrophicans (ACA) is an uncommon skin condition affecting distal parts of the limbs.
-It is caused by chronic borrelial infection.
-It is the most common manifestation of the late stage of Lyme disease.
+Acrodermatitis chronica atrophicans (ACA) is the most common skin manifestation of the late stage of Lyme disease.

-ACA is caused by ongoing active skin infection by the bacteria Borrelia afzelii, found mostly in Europe.
-These bacteria are transmitted by a tick bite several months or years before ACA develops.
+Acrodermatitis chronica atrophicans is caused by ongoing active skin infection by the bacteria Borrelia afzelii, found mostly in Europe.
+These bacteria are transmitted by a tick bite months or years before ACA develops.

-ACA mostly affects middle-aged and elderly people, especially women.
+Acrodermatitis chronica atrophicans mostly affects middle-aged and older people, especially women.
 However, it can develop in anyone with untreated borrelial infection, including children.
-It is estimated that it arises in about 1–10% of people in Europe that have been infected with the Lyme disease bacteria.
+It is estimated that it arises in about 1–10% of people in Europe that have been infected with Lyme disease bacteria.

-ACA most often presents as an unilateral violet discolouration of the extensor parts of the upper or lower limbs, especially the dorsum of the hand, elbow, instep, ankle or knee.
-However, it can appear anywhere on the body, and can be bilateral.
+Acrodermatitis chronica atrophicans typically presents as a unilateral violet discolouration of the extensor parts of the upper or lower limbs, especially the dorsum of the hand, elbow, instep, ankle, or knee.
+However, it can appear anywhere on the body and can be bilateral.

 ACA develops in 2 stages.
-Initial inflammation is followed by progressive fibrosis and cutaneous atrophy within several months or years.
+Initial inflammation is followed by progressive fibrosis and cutaneous atrophy over months or years.

 Less common features of ACA include fibrous papules and plaques, and skin coloured nodules.